esteban-94/holbertonschool-printf/README.md

 %d : Print a number as a integer

 %i : Print a number as a integer

+%b : prints a number as a binary.

+%u : print an unsigned number.

+%o : prints a number as an octal.

+%x : prints a number as a hex.

+%X : prints a number as an uppercase hex.
 RETURN VALUE
 Return the length of the string impressed.